18F/guides/content/derisking/federal-field-guide/3-planning.md

 #### Executive summary

--   Compiling several smaller software development projects into a single large project might seem easier–one budget request and one vendor contract–but it increases the risk of failure.
+-   Compiling several smaller software development projects into a single large project might seem easier — one budget request and one vendor contract — but it increases the risk of failure.

 -   Instead of a "lift and shift" approach to planning costs, use a risk mitigation budgeting strategy to incrementally discover needs, gather information, and increase the likelihood of successful modernization.